 Even if you are trying to combine photography and a holiday, which is understandable when you are starting out, try to set yourself a specific time dedicated to photography.
 Even if it is just one day on your trip, you will find that you will get more done and capture better images.
 It also means that you can still enjoy the rest of your trip.

 Like everything, becoming a great travel photographer takes time and practice.
 You have to always improve your skills both technically and creatively.
 You need to work hard whilst on a trip, get by on little sleep and overcome any shyness that you may have.
-Needless to say that a love for travelling and exploring new places is also a must.
+Needless to say that a love for traveling and exploring new places is also a must.

 But above all of these attributes, you have to be willing to persevere and be confident in your ability.
 The great thing about travel photography is that you will always have the opportunity to capture great moments.
 By avoiding these 15 common travel photography mistakes, you’ll be on your way to capturing great travel photos.